Dawood-Ahmad-07/HEAT_GUARDIAN/README.md

 - **A parent** can enable Safe Walk for a family member and be alerted the instant risk escalates, from anywhere.
 - **A city or logistics company** gets a commercially adoptable product on day one: the hyperlocal map, cool-route agent, and threshold-alerting engine already work end-to-end against a live, deployed app — not a mockup.

-This is what makes the project relevant beyond the hackathon: it isn't solving heat for "a user persona," it's solving it for the full range of people heat actually harms — which is the entire population of a hot city.
+It isn't solving heat for "a user persona," it's solving it for the full range of people heat actually harms — which is the entire population of a hot city.

-### Technical Execution — 35%
+### Technical Execution

 - **Real, working integrations** — FortyGuard's async submit-and-poll `/v1/heatmap` endpoint for hyperlocal 2 m data, with an automatic, transparent fallback to Open-Meteo when a location or date falls outside FortyGuard's coverage rules.
 - **A genuine continuous agent loop** — `streamlit-autorefresh` drives real unattended monitoring, not a button the user has to press repeatedly.